Recognizing Interval Bigraphs by Forbidden Patterns

 We emphasize that $ab, de$ from the last Lemma are independent edges.
-The inclusion $N(a) \subset N(c)$ implies the following Corollary.
+The inclusion $N(a) \subseteq N(c)$ implies the following corollary.

-\begin{cor} If there is an arc from a component $S$ of $H^+$ to a vertex $v \not\in S$ then $v$ forms a trivial component of $S$ which is a sink component; if there is an arc to a component $S$ of $H^+$ from a vertex $v \not\in S$, then $v$ forms a trivial component of $S$ which is a source component. \end{cor}
+\begin{cor} If there is an arc from a component $S$ of $H^+$ to a pair $(x,y) \not\in S$ then $(x,y)$ forms a trivial component of $S$ which is a sink component.
+If there is an arc to a component $S$ of $H^+$ from a pair $(x,y) \not\in S$ then $(x,y)$ forms a trivial component of $H^+$ which is a source component. \end{cor}

 In particular, we note that $H^+$ has no directed path joining two components.
 To give even more structure to the components of $H^+$, we recall the following definition.
 The {\em condensation} of a digraph $D$ is a digraph obtained from $D$ by identifying the vertices in each component and deleting loops and multiple edges.